 Computer applications will focus on the use of OLS regression and the PROCESS macro for SPSS, SAS, and R. Participants in this online seminar will get a copy of PROCESS for R (in beta form) before it is released to the general public toward the end of 2020.

-This seminar will feature all of the content included in the 2-day live version of the seminar.
-You may participate at your own convenience; there are no set times when you are required to be online.
+This seminar will feature all of the content included in the 2-day live version of this seminar.

 Because this is a hands-on course, participants are strongly encouraged to use their own laptop or desktop computer (Mac or Windows) with a recent version of SPSS Statistics (version 23 or later), SAS (release 9.2 or later, with PROC IML installed), or R (v3.6 or later; base R; no special packages are needed) installed.
 Participants can choose which statistics package they want to use while working through the course material.